benkeser/slapnap/slapnap_documentation.md

 ## Viewing report in browser {#sec:webbrowse}

-To have the results viewable in a web browser execute the following command (note the use of `\` to break the `bash` command over multiple lines).
+To have the results viewable in a web browser execute the following command^[In this command, we use the escape character `\` to break the command over multiple lines, which will work on Linux and Mac OS.
+In Windows Command Prompt, the equivalent escape character is `^`.
+In both cases, take care not to include a space after the escape character.].

 ```bash